lsblakk/pystar/docs/badges/badge_djangoapp.rst

 Part 5: In Which You Save You From Yourself, Using Git.
 =========================================================

-Your work is saved and commited (in git!) right?
+Your work is saved and committed (in git!) right?

 **Right?**  How do you know?  [:ref:`answer <webapp_answers_know_what_saved>`]